 While Berlin might be known for its nightlife, its history and its creativity, it’s not necessarily known for its coffee.
+So you might be surprised to find a guide to the best coffee in Berlin here.
 With milky, weak, latte macchiatos being the choice of brew for many Berliners for too long, the good news is that Berlin’s coffee culture is changing.
 And fast.
-The influx of expats over the last few years have brought with them their coffee loving ways and Berlin now boasts a number of excellent cafes that will serve you a top-notch flat white just like you’d get at home.
-For a quality coffee, you need to pick your cafes carefully, but don’t worry, WOW has got you covered!

 3. The Barn

-The Barn has two cafes in Berlin: its large roasting house on the border of Prenzlauer Berg and Mitte and its smaller café in Berlin’s Jewish quarter.
+Berlin has two cafes in Berlin: its large roasting house on the border of Prenzlauer Berg and Mitte and its smaller café in Berlin’s Jewish quarter.
 They take their coffee very seriously here.
 Laptops and prams are not permitted and the sugar jar is hidden at the back to encourage customers to admire the true taste of the coffee.
 Not much beats a cold brew here in summer.

 Roastery Location: Schönhauser Allee 8, 10119, Mitte